Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Distributed Lov a sz Local Lemma on Trees

 The dependency graph for the set of bad events $\mathcal{E}$ is exactly $T^r$, which is the graph obtained by adding edges to all pairs of vertices of distance at most $r$ in $T$.
-Thus, the maximum degree of the dependency graph is $\Delta^r$, where $\Delta$ is the maximum degree of $T$.
+Thus, the maximum degree of the dependency graph is at most $\Delta^r$, where $\Delta$ is the maximum degree of $T$.
 We fix the parameter $d = \Delta^r$.

-Notice that the tree-structured dependency graphs (with parameter $r$) arise naturally from any $r/2$-time $\RandLOCAL$ experiment that is run on a tree $T$.
+The tree-structured dependency graphs (with parameter $r$) arise naturally from any $r/2$-time $\RandLOCAL$ experiment that is run on a tree $T$.
 Throughout this section we assume $r/2 \ge 1$ is an integer and that $\Delta \ge 3$.